2 planes collide at Dallas air show, both planes based out Houston

 "This is a World War II flight demonstration type airshow where we highlight the aircraft and their capabilities," says Coates.
 "The maneuvers that they were going thee were not dynamic at all.
 It was what we call ‘Bombers on parade’."

-According to Coates, the number of people on the B-17 plane and the names of those involved can not be released until all next of kin are informed and he receives consensus from the National Transportation Safety Board (NTSB) and other working agencies.
+According to Coates, he can not release the number of people on the B-17 plane and the names of those involved until all next of kin are informed and he receives consensus from the National Transportation Safety Board (NTSB) and other working agencies.

+Allied Pilots Association shared that two of their members, Terry Baker and Len Root, were among those who died in the accident.
+The APA is the labor union representing American Airlines pilots.

 SUGGESTED: Takeoff honored at memorial service in Atlanta, Houston police still search for shooting suspect